officert/MenuGen/README.md

 MenuGen
 ===

-Menu Gen is a site menu generator for MVC.
-It provides a variety of ways to create site menus in your MVC application.
+Menu Gen is a site menu generator for MVC, and gives you a variety of ways to create site menus in your MVC application.
 Out of the box it contains an attribute-based reflection node generator for creating menus by decorating your controller actions with attributes, as well as a base class you can dervive from to create additional menu generators (e.g. for a sql database).